 2.1.
 Description of Study Location

 The study was carried out in Obio Akpor Local Government Area.
 The study locations were Rumuokparali, Eliozu and Elelenwo communities in Obio Akpor Local Government Area.
 It is one of the 23 Local Government Areas in Rivers State.
-The LGA lies within 4.8776o North, 7.0283o East.
+The LGA lies within 4.8776o North, 7.0283o East (Longitudes and Latitudes are not single points).
 The Local Government Area covers 260km2 and at 2006 census held a population of 462,789.
-It’s postal or zip code is 500102 and it is constituted mainly by the people of the Ikwerre ethnic nationality.
+It’s postal or zip code is 500102 and it is constituted mainly by the people of the Ikwerre ethnic nationality (Provide a brief description of the areas precipitation and climate).
+It is suggested that the location and geological maps of the study areas be presented in this paragraph.

 2.2.
 Sample Size Determination